What is a hoist inspection checklist?

 ASME issues the following guidelines for periodic inspection intervals:

 A practical hoist inspection checklist is straightforward.
 Having too many unnecessary steps can be counter-productive.
 Instead, only include the most relevant information for the inspection.
-Download and customize the Lumiform daily hoist inspection checklist to fit your business needs.
+Look carefully at OSHA and other agency requirements to learn what your checklist needs to include.

 Having an OSHA-compliant inspection policy ensures workers are safe and companies that have legally met all the requirements.
-Compliance starts by being familiar with the standards set by OSHA, CMAA, and ASME.
+Compliance starts when you familiarize yourself with OSHA, CMAA, and ASME inspection standards.

 The information is necessary when:

-Cranes that are in regular use have two types of inspection based on their frequency – frequent and periodic inspections.
+Cranes that are used regularly have two types of inspection based on their frequency – frequent and periodic inspections.